 Next to go will likely be your ankle strap, which absorbs the most amount of tension as you ride.
 These are also relatively easy to replace as long as your bindings are not outdated.

-With this information, it is clear that while the lifespan of your snowboarding equipment may be contingent on a bunch of factors, looking after your gear and keeping it in good condition can considerably extend its expected life.
+Even though the lifespan of your snowboarding equipment depends on a lot of factors, looking after your gear and keeping it in good condition can considerably extend its expected life.

 (1) Featured image: “Powder” (CC BY-SA 2.0) by Gavin Craigie